Abhiroop/Abhiroop.github.io/_posts/2017-3-8-BlockChain-STM.md

 ```
 Barring the types, the syntax is very similar to vanilla javascript (Never thought I would have to mention javascript in my Haskell blogs :( ).
 The point of interest are the `buy` and `updatePrice` function.

 Now the names of the functions are pretty descriptive themselves.
 So forget smart contracts for a moment and lets think in real life.
 You want to `buy` a product from Amazon at 10$.
 You decide to go ahead and start paying for the goods.
 However while you are mentioning your card details, the seller decides to call an `updatePrice` function on the product and change the price to 15$.
 Now when you actually pay through the payment portal you end up transferring only 10$ because that is the price that you saw, but meanwhile the amount you paid is 5$ short of the amount the product is listed for.
 So what happens to the state of the transaction?
 It lies in an insconsistent state.
 This fact can be used by malicious users to their benefits as defined in the paper bu Lu, et al.  Buyers may have to pay much higher than the observed price when they issue the buy requests.
-ANd being a decentralized system there is no uniform notion of time in the blockchain.
-We will talk a lot more about this vulnerability later, and how mitigitaing this is much more difficult than the other vulnerbailities.
+And being a decentralized system there is no uniform notion of time in the blockchain.
+We will talk more about this vulnerability later, and how mitigitaing this is much more difficult than the other vulnerbailities.
 However, in the meanwhile, let us detail the other vulnerabilities.

 * **Timestamp Dependence**